-The following areas addressed in Diabetes in pregnancy (NICE clinical guideline 63) will not be updated (the existing recommendations will remain as current guidance):
+The following areas addressed in NICE clinical guideline 63 will not be updated (the existing recommendations will remain as current guidance):

-- a) All aspects of preconception care, gestational diabetes, antenatal care, intrapartum care, postnatal care that are not listed in section 4.3.1. - b) Neonatal care.
+- All aspects of pre-conception care, gestational diabetes, antenatal care, intrapartum care, postnatal care that are not listed in section 4.3.1. - b) Neonatal care.